l09rin/lammps/doc/src/fix_surface_global.rst

 The *mstyle* argument is one of the listed styles above.
 The *none* style turns off motion which was previously enabled, e.g. stops the rotation of an object.
 Again, the list of surface types must include all the surfaces in a connected object.
-The other styles and their effects on motion are the same as those defined by the :doc:`fix move
-<fix_move>` command.
-Their arguments are also the same as those
-documented by the :doc:`fix move <fix_move>` command.
+The other *move* styles and their effects on motion are the same as those defined by the :doc:`fix move <fix_move>` command.
+Their arguments are also the same as those documented by the :doc:`fix move <fix_move>` command.

+The move *variable* style for this command is more limited than for the :doc:`fix move <fix_move>` command.
+Only an equal-style variable can be used, as defined by the :doc:`variable <variable>`.
+Atom-style variables cannot be used.
+Also, if both the displacement and velocity variables for a particular x,y,z component are specified as NULL, then no change is made to those position or velococity components of an individual triangle/line, which is different than the explanation given by the :doc:`fix move <fix_move>` command for individual particles.

 Note that for *local* surfaces the same motion operations can be performed using the :doc:`fix move <fix_move>` command with a group-ID